 The next stage is to increase community involvment in democratic decison making and this can be somewhat challenging in what is often a more traditional society.

-As the product is Fair Trade we pay a 10% premium when we purchase the coconuts.
-This is the farm gate price for the Fair Trade oil and bears no relevance to our sale price.
+As the product is Fair Trade we pay a 10% premium.
+In the case of our Coconut Oil, this is the farm gate price and bears no relevance to our sale price.

 70% of this premium is used to pay the local farmers more for their produce, 30% is accumulated and used for community projects.
 Not all Fair Trade schemes pay higher wages AND support community developments - they can be either / or, so this makes FairTSA different.